 The guidance also provides a list of examples of the types of situations that may result in a visual representation of a student being deemed an education record subject to FERPA.

-If you have any additional questions regarding this most recent FERPA guidance, or if we can provide any assistance as you review your current policies and practices, please do not hesitate to contact me or any of the attorneys in Barley Snyder’s Education Practice Group.
+If you have any additional questions regarding this most recent FERPA guidance, or if we can provide any assistance as you review your current policies and practices, please do not hesitate to contact any of the attorneys in Barley Snyder’s Education Practice Group.